Lotus Pond, Kaohsiung: Kaohsiung Confucius Temple

 The old Confucius Temple was originally built in 1684.
 The temple has a circumference of to 122 meters.
-However, during the Japanese colonial period due to lack of maintenance, the only part of the original structure was the Chong Sheng Shrine, which is presently which located in the west side of Old City Elementary School nearby Lotus Pond.
+However, during the Japanese colonial period due to lack of maintenance, the only part of the original structure was the Chong Sheng Shrine, which is presently located in the west side of Old City Elementary School nearby Lotus Pond.
 The new Confucius Temple was located in northwest corner of Lotus Pond; then, it was relocated and rebuilt in 1977, located in North Shore of Lotus Pond.
 Its pattern had followed Song Dynasty Confucian temple and Shandong Qufu Confucius Temple layouts as model; its Dacheng hall had followed the layouts of the Supreme Harmony Hall of the Imperial Palace.
 It had Xia and Shang and Zhou's color and culture with yellow tiles covering the roof, black foundations stand on the floor, red pillars, windows and doors, and white stone railings.
 And it is the largest measure in Taiwan.
 Its Confucius Ceremony still follows the traditional of Ba Yi Dance (eight dancers in eight rows).